LaurelineP/javascript-testing-processes/README.md

 - Tools: Puppeteer

 ## Unit testing
-Unit testing are good to check functions with no dependencies ( meaning a mere function doing one thing )
+Unit testing are good to check functions with no dependencies
+( meaning a mere function doing one thing )
-ex: with arguments should return a txt with those arguments ( cf. "generateText")
+ex: with arguments should return a txt with those arguments
+( cf. "generateText")

 ## Integration testing
-Integration testing are good to check functions implementing other functions ex: a function using other smaller function, which also have there unit tests :-> which leads us to have a bigger & safer-like function ( due to the use of other functions already tested ) ( cf. "addUser" using our previous "generateText" function in order to check the validation --> "checkAndGenerate" function ).
+Integration testing are good to check functions implementing
+other functions ex: a function using other smaller function,
+which also have there unit tests :-> which leads us to have a
+bigger & safer-like function ( due to the use of other
+functions already tested ) ( cf. "addUser" using our previous
+"generateText" function in order to check the validation -->
+"checkAndGenerate" function ).

+## End To End ( E2E ) testing
+End to end testing is to test your interface's flow,
+here we are going through our inputs, clicking and typing text in order to outcome with a card displaying the name and age.